We imagined what parenthood would be like before we became parents and how our little mini-me would look up to us.

 When your child is sad, upset, or angry, being attuned to their feelings3 and empathizing with them4 is one of the fastest ways to calm them and create a connection.

 “That is upsetting.
-I’d be angry too if I was treated like that.”
+I’d be angry too if I were treated like that.”

-“It feels so unfair, isn’t it?
+“It feels so unfair.
 I can see why you are unhappy about this.”

 Avoid saying things that directly or indirectly invalidate them.